yezanting/FSDA-DG/README.md

-# FSDA-DG
+# FSDA-DG: Single Domain Generalization for Medical Image Segmentation with Few Source Domain Annotations

-## FSDA-DG: Single Domain Generalization Medical Image Segmentation with Few Source Domain Annotations
+This repository is the official PyTorch implementation of our paper: **"FSDA-DG：Single Domain Generalization Medical Image Segmentation with Few Source Domain Annotations"**.

 ## 1. Installation